Rating: ![]()

 But not here.

 Other than those three (who are basically the only characters in it anyway), there isn't much left to speak of.
-Now, in fairness to the poor fools who made this, it would've taken a heroic effort to develop much in the way of plot or character in 20 minutes.
-Then again, just about the only good thing about Panzer Dragoon is that it is, mercifully, over quickly.
+Now, in fairness to the poor fools who made Panzer Dragoon, it would've taken a heroic effort to develop much in the way of plot or character in 20 minutes.
+Then again, the only good thing about it is that it is, mercifully, over quickly.

 Visually, Panzer Dragoon is unusual, but in this early attempt at melding 3D computer animation with traditional cel-based art, the result is pretty ugly.
-The cel animation is OK if a bit simple, but the integration of the two media is rough at best.
+The cel animation is simplistic and the integration of the two media is rough at best, and completely incongruent at worst.
 In some places, where the background in an action sequence is done as a computer model, it isn't too bad; the computer animation is primitive by modern (or even not-so-modern) standards, but it is passably mixed.
-But in some other scenes, most of those with airships for example, the age (mid '90s if you're wondering) and low budget of the animation really shows--any modern video game looks much better--and it looks completely incongruent with the cel art.
+In other scenes--most of those with airships for example--the age (mid '90s) and low budget of the animation really shows.

-The last thing to cover in this litany of how not to make anime is the dub, which is no better than the rest of it, and deserves to be singled out for its notably bad writing.
-The dialogue was supposed to be sort of archaic sounding, but comes across as awkward, stilted, and just plain badly written.
+The last thing to cover in this litany of how not to make anime is the English dub (ADV never released a subtitled version), which is no better than the rest of it, and deserves to be singled out for its remarkably bad writing.
+The dialogue was, one assumes, supposed to be sort of archaic-sounding, but comes across as awkward, stilted, and just plain badly written.
 The acting is bad--hardly a surprise considering the bad writing/no story combo.
 The minor characters (all two of them) are badly acted.
-The hero is really awkward (probablay because he has more lines), but at least he emotes pretty well.
-The dragon is kind of bland and sort of sanctimonious sounding, but his dialogue is mostly to blame there, too--somebody was (unsuccessfully) trying their best to sound deep.
-The only other character is the girl, and she's actually acted fairly well in the couple of lines she has.
-It made me wish even more that her character had been given time to develop.
+The hero, voiced by Randy Sparks, is particularly awkward (probably because he has more lines), but at least Sparks emotes pretty well.
+The dragon (Don'l Johnson) is kind of bland and sort of sanctimonious sounding, but his dialogue is mostly to blame there, too--somebody was (unsuccessfully) trying their best to sound deep.
+The only other character is the girl, and she's actually acted fairly well by Kim Sevier in all two lines she has.
+It made me wish even more that her character had been given time to develop (or even left onscreen for more than a minute and a half).

-The music in Panzer Dragoon is--surprise surprise--bad.
-It sounds pretty much like a lame video game soundtrack, and there isn't even a vocal piece at the end.
+The music, by Yoshitaka Azuma (who also scored the game), is--surprise, surprise--bad.
+It sounds like exactly what it is--a lame video game soundtrack--and there isn't even a vocal piece at the end.

 Summing up, this is bad anime at its worst.
 It has no plot, almost no characters, terrible dialogue, weak action, and a botched attempt at blending cel animation and primitive 3D computer stuff.
 The only saving grace of the whole thing is that it's over quickly.
-Please, don't waste your time.
-It's not even worth making fun of.
+Don't waste your time--it's not even worth making fun of.

-Almost anything is better than this, but I'd try the Final Fantasy OAVs for something that is vaguely similar in setting and almost by definition much better.
+Almost anything is better than this, but I'd try the Final Fantasy OAVs for something that is vaguely similar in setting and almost by definition much better (because it's impossible to be worse).
 Also check out Lensman for an even earlier and far more successful attempt at fusing cel art and computer animation.
-Of course, for an idea of what the combination of digital art and ink and acetate can do, anything by Gonzo (Blue Submarine No. 6, Yukikaze) or Miyazaki's newer films (Princess Mononoke or Spirited Away) are a far better example.
+Of course, for an idea of what the combination of digital art and ink and acetate can do, anything by Gonzo (Blue Submarine No. 6, Yukikaze) or Ghibli's newer films (Princess Mononoke on) are a far better example.

 Nothing much unsuitable for kids, and really young ones might be entertained by the pretty colors, but probaby deserves a 10-up on account of the violence.